 This isn’t the most ideal way to use Photoshop on a Chromebook, but it works in a pinch.
 Also, all Chrome Remote Desktop sessions are encrypted for protection.

 You could also use a PC cloud service like Shadow.
 This company offers Windows machines that can be accessed remotely through any compatible device.
 Supported operating systems include Windows, macOS, Ubuntu, Android, and iOS.
 You don’t see Chrome OS on the list, but remember Chromebooks can run Android apps!
 Once set up, you could install Photoshop on your remote Windows machine and stream it.
 Just keep in mind Shadow isn’t exactly cheap!
-It currently costs $34.95 per month.
+It currently costs at least $11.99 per month.